 - Women's contraceptives, sterilization procedures, and counseling.
 This includes Generic and single source Brand Drugs as well as injectable contraceptives and patches.
 Contraceptive devices such as diaphragms, intrauterine devices (IUDs), and implants are also covered.
 At least one product in all 18 approved methods of contraception is covered under this policy without cost sharing as required by federal and state law.
-Breastfeeding support, supplies, and counseling.
-Benefits for breast pumps are limited to one pump per pregnancy.

-- Gestational diabetes screening.

-- Preventive care services for tobacco cessation counseling for Members age 18 and older as recommended by the United States Preventive Services Task Force including:
+Multi-Source Drugs will be covered as a Preventive Care benefit when Medically Necessary, otherwise they will be covered under the Retail Pharmacy/Home Delivery Pharmacy Prescription Drugs below. - Breastfeeding support, supplies, and counseling.
+Benefits for breast pumps are limited to one pump per pregnancy. - Gestational diabetes screening. - Preventive care services for tobacco cessation for Members age 18 and older as recommended by the United States Preventive Services Task Force including: - Counseling; - Prescription Drugs; and - Nicotine replacement therapy products when prescribed by a Provider, including over the counter (OTC) nicotine gum, lozenges and patches.

-- Counseling.

-- Prescription Drugs.

-- Nicotine replacement therapy products when prescribed by a Provider, including over the counter (OTC) nicotine gum, lozenges and patches.

-- Prescription Drugs and OTC items are limited to a no more than 180 day supply per 365 days.
+Prescription Drugs and OTC items are limited to a no more than 180 day supply per 365 days.

-- Prescription Drugs and OTC items identified as an "A" or "B" recommendation by the United States Preventive Task Force when prescribed by a Provider including:
+- Prescription Drugs and OTC items identified as an "A" or "B" recommendation by the United States Preventive Services Task Force when prescribed by a Provider including:

-- Aspirin.
+- Aspirin;

-- Folic acid supplement.
+- Folic acid supplement;

-- Vitamin D supplement.
+- Vitamin D supplement; and

 - Bowel preparations.